Sri Lanka rupee edges up on dollar sales by exporters, banks

+* Says it closed a capital increase of 93 million euros ($98 million) in total, through an accelerated bookbuilt offer

-COLOMBO Oct 14 The Sri Lankan rupee edged up on Monday due to dollar sales by exporters and banks amid dull demand for the greenback from importers ahead of holidays, dealers said.
+COLOMBO Oct 14 The Sri Lankan rupee edged up on Monday due to dollar sales by exporters and banks, dealers said.

 Dealers expect the local currency to be stable and trade in a narrow range in the short term after the central bank governor said on Oct.
 4 that the currency would "behave in a stable manner" in the next few months.